-Personal loans can range anywhere from $1,000 to $100,000, depending on the lender.
+Depending on the lender, personal loans can range anywhere from $1,000 to $100,000.
 Once you apply and they approve you for the loan, you’ll receive the amount of money.
 Then, you pay back that money in installments.
 Which lender is set by the specific terms of your loan?

 There are very few restrictions on where you can or can’t spend the money

 When taking out a personal loan, they determine the interest rate by a combination of things.
 Like your financial history, income, debt, and your credit score.
 The better your credit score, the better chance you must receive a lower interest rate on your loan.
 The higher the interest rate, the more money you will ultimately pay over the life of your loan.

 Most personal loans are fixed-rate loans, meaning your rate and the monthly payment stay the same or are “fixed” for the life of the loan.
 Fixed-rate loans can make sense if you are looking for something with consistent payments each month.
 A fixed-rate loan is also worth considering if you are concerned about rising interest rates on longer-term loans.
 Suppose you have a 700 FICO and $50,000 or move-in verifiable income.
 To open a business, you can get access to $100,000 at 8% over 5 years.

 How Does Credit Card Stacking or FICO Lending Work?